shihankanungo/shihankanungo.github.io/courses.md

 ## Algebra and Number Theory

+> "Structures are the essence of mathematics, and algebra provides the language to describe them." --- Nicolas Bourbaki <br>
 > "Number theorists are like lotus-eaters -- having tasted this food they can never give it up." --- Leopold Kronecker (1823-1891)

 - **Group Theory**.
 Summer 2023.
 Art of Problem Solving (AoPS) (A+)<br>